 The supplier shall ensure that all configuration items and their constituent items, either off-the-shelf or specifically designed, are properly qualified with margins commensurate with the application and use environment.

-For equipment with heritage, an Equipment Qualification Status Review can be organised to assess qualification status.

 The supplier QA shall review and approve the qualification plan.

-The qualification plan is a subset of the VCD as defined in ECSS-E-ST-10-02.
+The qualification plan is a subset of the Verification Control Document (VCD) as defined in ECSS-E-ST-10-02.

 The supplier QA shall review and approve the qualification results.